The UCLA Center for Health Policy Research, The MolinaCares Accord, and the California Health Care Foundation present the

 Key Dates

-• Mid-December 2022: Up to 15 UCLA graduate students will be named finalists and receive a $2,500 stipend.
+• Mid-December 2023: Up to 15 UCLA graduate students will be selected to participate in the program and receive a $2,500 stipend.

 woman and man in a wheelchair typing on a laptop and talking